dumindu/Learning-Rust/README.md

 # Learning Rust
 I am a Web Developer and just learning Rust.
 In here I tried to summarize what I learned and time to time I'll update this book.
 Hope this will be helpful for newcomers like me :)

+This is based on the posts I wrote on Medium, https://medium.com/learning-rust

 #### 01. RUST BASICS
 1. [Why Rust?](01. why_rust.html)